b-adiguzel44/Flowgorithm/README.md

 # Flowgorithm
-My very first projects on Flowgorithm
+My very first projects on Flowgorithm.
+I also forgot to say that I'm new into this GitHub thing :).